ipccheng/k8s-home-lab/README.md

 A file "Vagrantfile" will be created.

 "ubuntu/bionic64" is referring to Ubuntu 18.04.
-Other OS (i.e., Vagrant Boxes) are listed on https://app.vagrantup.com/boxes/search
+Vagrant boxes of other OS are listed on https://app.vagrantup.com/boxes/search

 **3. Append IP address of your host to the end of file /etc/ansible/hosts**

 ![alt text](https://raw.githubusercontent.com/ipccheng/k8s-home-lab/master/Figure-1.JPG)

-**4. Download and Unzip the file under the directory you have created in Step 2"**
+**4. Download and Unzip the file under the directory you have created in Step 2**

 **5. Set up the K8S Master Node on the host**